eXept Software AG Logo

 o skipAny: skipCollection

-skip all characters included in the argument-set.
+skip all elements included in the argument-collection.

-returns the next peeked element or nil, if the end-of-stream was reached.
+Returns the next peeked element or nil, if the end-of-stream was reached.

 o skipSeparators